 Properly shielded and grounded cables and connectors must be used in order to meet FCC emission limits.
-IBM is not responsible for any radio or television interference caused by using other than recommended cables and connectors or by unauthorized changes or modifications to this equipment.
+Properly shielded and grounded cables and connectors must be used in order to meet FCC emission limits.
+IBM is not responsible for any radio or television interference causedby using other than recommended cables and connectors or by using other than recommended cables and connectors or by unauthorized changes or modifications to this equipment.
 Unauthorized changes or modifications could void the user's authority to operate the equipment.